xweih/kcs/README.md

 # The King Crab Hack
-## An analytical guide to getting the best deal of seafood order at the King Crab Shack
-## using Mixed Integer Optimization and Google OrTools
+## An analytical guide to the best bang for tge at the King Crab Shack using Mixed Integer Optimization and Google OrTools

 <img src="images/LMD_Designer_1.png" width="1000" >